Vajrasuchi Upanishad

 The Vajrasuchi Upanishad (वज्रसूची उपनिषत्, IAST: Vajrasūcī Upaniṣad) is an important Sanskrit text and an Upanishad of Hinduism.
 It is classified as one of the 22 Samanya (general) Upanishads, and identified as a Vedanta text.
 It is attached to the Samaveda.

-The text discusses the four varnas.
-It is notable for being a sustained philosophical attack against the division of human beings, and for asserting that any human being can achieve the highest spiritual state of existence.
+The text discusses the four varnas also called 'caste'.
+It is notable for being a systematic philosophical work against the division of human beings, and for asserting that any human being can achieve the highest spiritual state of existence.

-Etymology

-The Sanskrit word Vajrasuchi means "diamond pointed needle".
-The term Upanishad means it is knowledge text that belongs to the corpus of Vedanta literature collection presenting the philosophical concepts of Hinduism and considered the highest purpose of its scripture, the Vedas.

 History

-The Vajrasuchi Upanishad survives into the modern era in several versions.
-Manuscripts of the text were discovered and collected during the colonial times, and by early 19th-century eight copies of the manuscripts from North India and five copies from South India were known.
-Most versions were in Sanskrit in Devanagari script and two in Telugu language, in palm-leaf manuscript form, with some in damaged condition.
-There are differences in the text between these manuscripts, but the focus and central message is the same.

-The date as well as the author of Vajrasuchi Upanishad is unclear.
+The date as well as the author of Vajrasūchi Upanishad is unclear.
 The Upanishad is attributed to Sankaracharya in the manuscripts discovered by early 1800s.
-Sankaracharya, also known as Adi Shankara, was an Advaita Vedanta scholar, but given the Indian tradition of dedicating and attributing texts to revered historical scholars, there is uncertainty whether texts attributed to Adi Shankara were actually composed by him or in the 8th-century he likely lived in.
+Sankaracharya, also known as Adi Shankara, was an Advaita Vedanta scholar, but given the Indian tradition of dedicating and attributing texts to revered historical scholars, there is uncertainty whether texts attributed to Adi Shankara were actually composed by him or in the 8th century he likely lived in.

-This text is also sometimes titled as Vajrasucika Upanishad, Vajra suchika Upanishad, Vajrasuci Upanishad, Vajrasucy Upanishad and Vajrasucyupanishad.
+This text is also sometimes titled as vajrasūchika Upanishad, Vajra suchika Upanishad, vajrasūchi Upanishad, Vajrasucy Upanishad and Vajrasucyupanishad.
 In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed at number 36.